-But how will you pack all this ambition into your resume?
+But how will you pack all this ambition and customer service power into your resume?
 What other qualifications and experience should you include?

 What Matters Most: Your Skills & Experience

-Skills are a huge deal for any entry level position, and they can easily make or break your desirability for a new role.
-Recruiters want to see what you can do right away, so here’s your chance to shine!
+Skills are a huge deal for any entry-level position, and they can easily make or break your desirability for a new role.
+Recruiters want to see what you can do to engage with customers right away, so here’s your chance to shine!

 Include specific programs or software proficiencies that empower you to sell more and better, too.
 If you’re great at using Google Docs or MS Excel to collaborate and track sales strategy results, mention it.